yalidu/yalidu.github.io/_pages/about.md

 </span>

 # Recent News
+* 21 Jan 2022 - Our paper on improving goal-conditioned supervised learning (GCSL) has been accepted by [ICLR 2022](https://openreview.net/forum?id=KJztlfGPdwW&referrer=%5BAuthor%20Console%5D(%2Fgroup%3Fid%3DICLR.cc%2F2022%2FConference%2FAuthors%23your-submissions).

+* 10 Dec 2022 - One paper got accepted by AAMAS 2022.
+We propose a graph coordination strategy (GCS) that learns the coordination structure among agent and coordinated strategy upon that.
 * 10 Nov 2021 - Invited to serve as Session Chair for [Reinforcement Learning](http://acml-conf.org/2021/conference/parallel-sessions/4b/) in  [Asian Conference on Machine Learning 2021](http://acml-conf.org/2021/)
 * 16 Aug 2021 - Invited talk on RLChina summer school, [check schedule](https://mp.weixin.qq.com/s/Paru8_A2dxavNbO8v7OOFQ).
 * 07 Aug 2021 - Invited to serve as Senior PC for [AAAI 2022]().